-Key audit matter How our audit addressed the key audit matter Valuation of insurance contracts (continued) The assumptions used that we focused on for insurance contracts were those with greater levels of management judgement, and for which variations have the most significant impact on the net insurance contract liabilities.
+Key audit matter

+Valuation of insurance contracts (continued)

+The assumptions used that we focused on for insurance contracts were those with greater levels of management judgement, and for which variations have the most significant impact on the net insurance contract liabilities.
 For FCF under the general measurement model and the VFA, these significant assumptions included mortality/morbidity, persistency, policyholder dividends for other participating business without distinct portfolios, and economic assumptions.

-On a sample basis, we challenged the appropriateness of the judgement applied in determination of coverage units for new products launched in the current year which have or should have a material impact on the valuation of insurance contracts and challenged the appropriateness of judgement applied in determining changes of coverage units for existing material products, if any; We tested on sample basis data used in the valuation of insurance contracts; and The CSM represents the unearned profits that the Group is expected to recognise as it We assessed the adequacy of the relevant provides services under the insurance contracts. disclosures in the context of the applicable financial reporting framework.
+The CSM represents the unearned profits that the Group is expected to recognise as it provides services under the insurance contracts.

-The carrying amount of the CSM includes Based upon the work outlined above, we found an adjustment for the amount recognised as the methodologies applied, significant insurance revenue for services provided in assumptions and data used in the valuation of the period, measured based on the coverage insurance contracts to be acceptable based on available evidence.
+The carrying amount of the CSM includes an adjustment for the amount recognised as insurance revenue for services provided in the period, measured based on the coverage units provided in the period.